sujay1844/silicon-maze-checklist/README.md

-Here's the present state of the project: checklist-gilt.vercel.app
+Here's the present state of the project: https://checklist-gilt.vercel.app/

 ## The Mission